 Medical Education: The Make in India Way

-2 Months agoExisting norms have been rationalized to increase the participation of private players in Medical education
+4 Years agoExisting norms have been rationalized to increase the participation of private players in medical education.

 - In order to cater to healthcare needs of a population of 1.2 billion, India would need an additional 7 lakh doctors by 2022.